goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 * Spaghetti code
 * Ravioli code where hundreds of similar little pieces of logic, often classes or objects, without proper structure.

-## PEP 8

-PEP stands for **Python Enhancement Proposal**, and there are several of them.
-A PEP is a document that describes new features proposed for Python and documents aspects of Python, like design and style, for the community.

-[PEP 8](https://www.python.org/dev/peps/pep-0008/), sometimes spelled PEP8 or PEP-8, is a document that provides guidelines and best practices on how to write Python code.
-It was written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan.
-The primary focus of PEP 8 is to improve the readability and consistency of Python code.

-Now, not all PEPs are actually adopted, of course - that's why they're called "Proposals" - but some are.
-You can browse the master PEP index on the official Python website.
-This index is formally referred to as [PEP 0](https://www.python.org/dev/peps/).

-### Naming Packages and Modules

-Right now, we're mainly concerned with the section entitled [Package and Module Names](https://www.python.org/dev/peps/pep-0008/#package-and-module-names).

-It says that, **module names should be short and all lowercase, with underscores** if that improves readability.
-Similarly, **package names should be all lowercase, without underscores** if at all avoidable.
-Or, to put that another way:

-* Good: `myproject/data/load_settings.py`
-* Bad: `myproject/Data/LoadSettings.py`

 ## Modules

 Any Python (`.py`) file is a module, and a collection of modules in a single directory with an `__init__.py` file is a package.
 This file serves many purposes, but for simplicity sakes, it tells the Python interpreter that this directory is a package directory.